 - Light Source: LEDs are the size of a fleck of pepper, and a mix of red, green, and blue LEDs is typically used to make white light.

 - Direction: LEDs emit light in a specific direction, reducing the need for reflectors and diffusers that can trap light.
 This feature makes LEDs more efficient for many uses such as uplights and reflective lighting.
-With other types of lighting, the light must be reflected to the desired direction and more than half of the light may never leave the fixture.
+In other types of lighting, the light must be reflected to the desired direction; as a result, more than half of the light may never leave the fixture.

 - Heat: LEDs emit very little heat.
 In comparison, incandescent bulbs release 90% of their energy as heat and CFLs release about 80% of their energy as heat.

-- Savings: LED’s lighting will provide a savings of 75% compared to incandescent lighting energy costs.
+- Savings: LED lighting will provide a savings of 75% compared to incandescent lighting energy costs.

 Many clients simply want to replace their existing halogen bulbs with LED bulbs.
 While this may sound like a quick and easy way to incorporate LEDs into your existing lighting scheme, homeowners seeking to upgrade their lighting system to LED need to understand how LEDs are engineered.
-The heat created by the bulb will start to deteriorate the LED board and your investment in “20 year” bulbs is no longer a fact.
-They will fail faster and also delaminate and provide a variety of colors that you may not want.
+The heat created by the bulb will start to deteriorate the LED board and your “20 year” bulbs will fail faster and also delaminate, providing a variety of colors that you may not want.
 Clients should consider upgrading the entire fixture from halogen to LED.